dr-megha/Pneumonia-detection/README.md

+# Pneumonia detection using CNN
-Machine learning has a remarkable range of applications, including in health and diagnostics.
-This project aims to detect pneumonia from Chest X-Ray Images (Pneumonia) dataset.
+This project aims to detect pneumonia from Chest X-Ray Images.

 # Data:
 Kaggle data set is used to train, validate and test the model: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

 # Notes:
 The obvious requirement from this model is to have high precision i.e. whevener this model classify the X-ray image as pneumonia, it should be highly confident about the prediction.